scaleway/action-scw/README.md

 ### Others

+- `repo-token`: default to the workflow token (i.e. `GITHUB_TOKEN`), needed to check the latest version of the tool available
 - `version`: default to latest, must be exact version.
 Fetched from exported config if available
 - `access-key`
 - `secret-key`